 |

-| Frequently
+Frequently

-Asked Questions (FAQ) for SpamBlazer |
+Asked Questions (FAQ) for SpamBlazer® |

-| Questions |
+Questions |

 Answers |

-| Which
+Which

-versions of Outlook® does SpamBlazer support? |
+versions of Outlook® does SpamBlazer® support? |

-works with all editions of Outlook® 2003 and
+SpamBlazer® works with all editions of Outlook® 2010 and 2007.

-Outlook® 2007 editions.
-You cannot have Outlook®
+2007 editions for all Outlook® 2007 editions.
+You cannot have Outlook® 2010 and Outlook®

-the same token, you cannot have SpamBlazer 2003 and
+2007 on the same machine; by the same token, you cannot have SpamBlazer® 2010 and SpamBlazer®

-SpamBlazer 2007 on the same machine.
+2007 on the same machine.

 |

-| What
+What

 programming languages were used in the development of

-SpamBlazer? |
+SpamBlazer®? |

 C#